apache/spark/docs/streaming-kafka-integration.md

 	</div>

 	You can use this to update Zookeeper yourself if you want Zookeeper-based Kafka monitoring tools to show progress of the streaming application.

+	Another thing to note is that since this approach does not use Receivers, the standard receiver-related (that is, [configurations](configuration.html) of the form `spark.streaming.receiver.*` ) will not apply to the input DStreams created by this approach (will apply to other input DStreams though).
+Instead, use the [configurations](configuration.html) `spark.streaming.kafka.*`.
+An important one is `spark.streaming.kafka.maxRatePerPartition` which is the maximum rate at which each Kafka partition will be read by this direct API.

 3. **Deploying:** Similar to the first approach, you can package `spark-streaming-kafka_{{site.SCALA_BINARY_VERSION}}` and its dependencies into the application JAR and the launch the application using `spark-submit`.
 Make sure `spark-core_{{site.SCALA_BINARY_VERSION}}` and `spark-streaming_{{site.SCALA_BINARY_VERSION}}` are marked as `provided` dependencies as those are already present in a Spark installation.